blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Moffein-EliteReworks/README.md

 	- Collapse replaced with Void Reaver Nullify
 		- 1 stack per hit
 		- Lasts 8s (scales with proc coefficient)
+		- Now only takes 2 stacks to root.
 	- Removed built-in 30% damage penalty.
 	- Now gets a +50% damage bonus to match other elites.